hughobrien/zfs-remote-mirror/README.md

 	Aug  2 00:53:21 knox root: /etc/rc: WARNING: failed to start powerd

 Which tells us that for whatever reason, *powerd* isn't able to function on this machine.
-SoCs may show this, as will VMs.
+SBCs may show this, as will VMs.
 If you see it, remove the *powerd* line from */etc/rc.conf*

 Be aware, that if you want to login to the machine physically, instead of via SSH, you must switch to the second console with \<Alt-F2\>. \<Alt-F1\> will return you to the kernel messages screen.